 Do NOT make the mistake of getting a lemon squeezer.
 Those are fine for cooking because you'll only squeeze one lemon at a time in all likelihood.
 My wife has lemon squeezers and I recently tried to use one to dispose of my lemons.
 This was the result:

 Even if you had the hand strength to use this on 17 consecutive lemons, the squeezer isn't up to the task.
 You need something that removes most of the leverage required to break a lemons back.
 You need a proper citrus juicer.
 Here is the one that I'd recommend.
 It's even brawnier than the first one I bought.

 Presentation is a big part of enjoyment.
 Having a serving set shows that you are a serious limoncello connoisseur, or at least you're willing to pony up to act the part!
-Plus, this set is opaque so you don't have to worry as much about the color and clarity of the product.
-Bonus.
+This particular set has that home-brewed vibe to it which, as you know, I like.

 For those who want to kick it up a notch, how about a serving set with a decanter?
 Sure, it's expensive, but it's hand-crafted in Italy!
 A tiny fraction of the price of a Ferrari, which is also hand-crafted in Italy.
 A bargain if you think about it (but not too hard).